 There is no specific reason which cycle a stock is assigned to.
 It is purely random.

 At any given point of time, there are at least 4 different expiration months exist for each optionable stock.
 This is mainly due to the way options contracts are first set up in 1973, where the only expiration months exist belong to the months in which the fixed expiration cycles that individual stock is assigned to.

 After options trading become more popular, the nearest two months also have listed options contracts as well.
 However, at any given time, the longest-term options expiration dates are normally not more than nine months.
 Longer-term options, called LEAPS (Long-term Equity Anticipation Securities), are available for some stocks.

 Therefore, in any cycle, options may expire in 2 to 3 of the 4 major month (cycles) plus the near term months.

 Let’s take Ford Motor Co.
 (F), a company that is in the “March/June/September/December” cycles as an example.

-In the above example, February 2017, March 2017, April 2017, May 2017 and June 2017 option are the short or near term option; September 2017 is the far or long term option.
-The LEAPS option on F will expire in January (ie January 2018) next year and in January 2019 as well.
+In the above example, January 2018, February 2018 and March 2018 are the short or near term option; June 2018 is the far or long term option.
+The LEAPS option on F will expire in January (ie January 2019) next year and in January 2020 as well.

 Below is an example for Caterpillar Inc. (CAT).
 Can you identify which expiration cycle does CAT belongs to?